majek/idea/site/014-ptrace-tutorial-1/main.md

 what is [`wait(2)`](http://www.kernel.org/doc/man-pages/online/pages/man2/wait.2.html) doing?

 Ptrace reuses a common Unix mechanism of "stopping" and "continuing" processes.
-But let's forget about ptrace for a moment and let's dig deeper into this - the linux process state logic.
+Let's forget about ptrace for a moment and dig deeper into this - the linux process state logic.

 Linux process states